By a Client of Aches Away Massage Therapy

-I'm always interested in trying out different methods for improving my health.
+I’m always interested in trying out different methods for improving my health.
 Sometimes I stick with things, and other times it’s once and done.
-Out of curiosity, I tried cryotherapy — which involves standing in a chamber filled with super-cold air that is supposed to increase energy and metabolism.
 I tried hypnosis to help me overcome the craving for Diet Coke and sugar.
 The raw juice cleanse, purported to rid my body of impurities, was quite an adventure.
-Practices that have proven to be a permanent part of my quest for optimal health and wellness include yoga, meditation, massage therapy, and following a plant-based diet.
+Practices that have proven to be a permanent part of my quest for optimal health and wellness include yoga, meditation, massage therapy, and following a plant based diet.

 When I heard about float therapy, I immediately wanted to know more.
-I read about it and was a bit skeptical about all the benefits, which include reducing inflammation and pain, diminishing or even eliminating migraine headaches, helping muscles recover faster, alleviating stress and anxiety issues, increasing energy levels, improving sleep quality, and even enhancing problem-solving ability.
-I discovered that there is actually quite a bit of solid scientific evidence to back up these claims.
+I read about it and was a bit skeptical about all the benefits, which include reducing inflammation and pain; diminishing or even eliminating migraine headaches; helping muscles recover faster; alleviating stress and anxiety issues; increasing energy levels, improving sleep quality, and even enhancing problem-solving ability.
+But I discovered that there is actually quite a bit of solid scientific evidence to back up these claims.
 I couldn’t wait to give it a try!

 When I arrived at Aches Away the day of my first float session, I was immediately struck by how quiet and peaceful the environment is.
 The staff did a wonderful job of explaining the process of float therapy and answering my questions.
 If you’re not familiar with float therapy, the idea is pretty simple.
 A windowless plastic tank is filled with 1000 pounds of magnesium rich Epsom salts dissolved into water.
 The high concentration of salt forces the body to float in about 10 inches of water.
 It’s not a little tank, and there’s plenty of room.
 Even though I am prone to claustrophobia, I had no problems.